What is Employee Burnout?

 It’s common for employees dealing with burnout issues to fail to deliver high-quality performance at work and meet productivity goals.
 Because they feel extreme forms of exhaustion, they may work much slower or less effectively than normal.

-Your burnt-out employees may start entertaining thoughts of quitting their job and begin looking for one that’s less stressful for them.
+Burnt-out employees may start entertaining thoughts of quitting their job.
+They may begin to look for work that’s less stressful, and for management that’s more supportive

 Additionally, your company’s reputation may be indirectly affected as a result of high employee turnover.
-Public perception of low employee retention tends to go against employers’ favour, with people thinking there may be something wrong within your organisation that’s causing employees to leave.
+The public tends to view companies with high employee turnover unfavourably.
+If so many of your employees leave, people may start to think that there must be something wrong within your organisation.

-In relation to employee turnover, your company may have to spend on hiring and training new employees.
-Statistics say that 50 percent of employee attrition is due to burnout, which means you could end up spending thousands to replace your former employees.
+Every time an employee leaves your organisation, you’re going to have to invest a lot of time and money in replacing them.
+50 percent of employee attrition is due to burnout, which means you could end up spending thousands to replace your former employees.

 Top 7 Causes of Employee Burnout

-Employee burnout stressors may vary from case to case, but here are some of the most common factors that trigger all the negativity associated with employee burnout.
+Burnout stressors may vary from case to case, but here are some of the most common factors that trigger all the negativity associated with it.

 1. Employees feel overworked